vasvir/tcrevenge/README.md

 With this utility you can heavily customize your TrendChip firmware as beeing demonstrated in the https://vasvir.wordpress.com/2015/03/08/reverse-engineering-trendchip-firmware-zte-h108ns-part-i/ blog.
 All the tests have been made with ZTE H108NS but it should apply to other modem/routers that employ TrendChip firmware.
 For a possible list check https://wikidevi.com/wiki/Special:Ask?title=Special%3AAsk&q=%3Cq%3E[[CPU1+model::~TC3162U*]]

 ###Warning and Disclaimer
 Although running **tcrevenge** is a non destructive operation if you apply the procedure blindly without safeguards you may end up with a brick instead of a modem router.
-Furthermore, when in compose mode **tcrevenge** is creating two files named (heading, padding) with user specified names.
+Furthermore, when in compose mode **tcrevenge** is creating two files (heading, padding) with user specified names.

 If you have files named like this in your current working directory it will be overriden.
 This is clearly a user error but the software could safeguard against.